APPRENTICESHIP IN DENTAL NURSING

 Once accepted as a dental nurse apprentice the Old Grammar School Dental Surgery will co-ordinate your training through a specialist training company.

 As an apprentice, you will then work four days per week in the surgery to complete the practical side of your training.
-On the fifth day, you will attend college either in person or virtually depending on the circumstances.
+On the fifth day, you will attend college online from within the practice.

 As our apprentice you will have: